microsoft/vscode-docs/docs/java/java-tutorial.md

 TOCTitle: Java Tutorial
 ContentId: 12d8264b-643f-4745-a7ea-8433dedb1331
 PageTitle: Java Web App Tutorial in VS Code
-DateApproved:
+DateApproved: 11/14/2017
 MetaDescription: Java tutorial showing Java language support in the Visual Studio Code editor.
 MetaSocialImage: TBD
 ---
 # Build a Java web app in VS Code

 This 5 minutes tutorial shows you how to create a simple Java web application with Visual Studio Code.
-You'll learn how to run and debug it locally, and prepare for running it in the Cloud.
+You'll learn how to run and debug it locally, and prepare for running it in the cloud.

 ## Scenario